jazzy1331/cse1222GradingScripts/Lab 13 Grader/README.md

 # Multiple File Compilation Checker

-A script that uses the g++ compiler to compile a students program file, with an input file, and displays contents of output file
+A script that uses the g++ compiler to compile a students program file, with an input file, and displays contents of output file.

 ## How to use